The Hidden Revenue Engine in Sports

 • More efficient marketing spend

 At FanCompass, we’ve seen firsthand how activating fans through interactive digital campaigns creates measurable results.
-The outcomes in markets like Reno and El Paso prove the point: the future of sports revenue growth won’t just be written in ticket stubs or TV contracts—it will be written in data.
+The outcomes in markets like Reno prove the point: the future of sports revenue growth won’t just be written in ticket stubs or TV contracts—it will be written in data.

 Closing Thought

-As a CEO, I believe the sports industry is standing at an inflection point.
-The teams and leagues that succeed in the next decade will be those that recognize fan data not as a byproduct of engagement, but as a strategic revenue driver.
+As the CEO & industry-recognized pioneer in Digital Fan Engagement, I believe the sports industry is standing at an inflection point.
+The teams and leagues that succeed in the next 5 years will be those that recognize fan data not as a byproduct of engagement, but as a strategic revenue driver.